-Master of Science in Child Development with child life specialization 44 credit hours
+Master of Science in Child Development with child life concentration

 Intended for students who are interested in hospital settings, this concentration explores the field of child life.
-Students complete the core child development curriculum, as well as two additional courses in child life in order to meet the course requirements for certification by the Child Life Council.
+Students complete the core child development curriculum. as well as two additional courses in child life in order to meet the course requirements for certification by the Child Life Council.
 Upon completion of all program course work, students apply for a child life internship at one of the hospitals in the area.

 CHLD C410 Social and Historical Perspectives on Early Care and

 Education (3)

 CHLD C413 Adult Education and Supervision (2)

-CHLD C421 Human Development I: Psychosocial Development in
+CHLD C421 Social and Emotional Development I:

 Infancy and Childhood (3)

-CHLD C422 Human Development II: Psychosocial Development
+CHLD C422 Social and Emotional Development II:

-from Early Adolescence through Adulthood (3)
+Early Adolescence through Adulthood (3)

 CHLD C425 Physical Growth and Development (3)

-CHLD C426 Development of Cognition, Language, and Play I:

-Cognitive Development (3)
+CHLD C426 Cognitive Development (3)

-CHLD C427 Development of Cognition, Language, and Play II:

-Language Development (3)
+CHLD C427 Language Development (3)

 CHLD C432 Family and Culture (3)

 CHLD C490 Research Methods (3)

 Assessment e elective course (2)